AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

     $ mvn clean install -PautoInstallPackage,cloud
     ```

-1. Add the necessary OSGi configurations to connect your AEM instance to an Adobe Commerce instance or add the configurations to the newly created project.
+1. Add the necessary OSGi configurations so you can connect your AEM instance to an Adobe Commerce instance or add the configurations to the newly created project.

-1. At this point you should have a working version of a storefront that is connected to an Adobe Commerce instance.
+1. At this point, you should have a working version of a storefront that is connected to an Adobe Commerce instance.
 Navigate to the `US` > `Home` page at: [http://localhost:4502/editor.html/content/venia/us/en.html](http://localhost:4502/editor.html/content/venia/us/en.html).

     You should see that the storefront currently is using the Venia theme.
 Expanding the Main Menu of the storefront, you should see various categories, indicating that the connection to Adobe Commerce is working.